 This recipe originally called for just heavy cream.
 Depending on my mood (and how tight the jeans are), I might use the half and half as I’ve noted here.
 BUT I’ve also made this soup with whole milk, fat-free half and half, 2% milk and skim milk too.
-Although the soup came out thinner, there are so many veggies and tons of seafood that I didn’t mind that at all.
-The flavor is still there so if you are watching calories and fat, switch it up.
-BTW, if you like the idea of shrimp and lobster in soup, try my Spring Peas, Shrimp and Lobster Soup recipe too!
+Although the soup came out thinner, there are so many veggies and tons of seafood that I didn’t mind that that the broth was thinner.
+The flavor is still there, so if you are watching calories and fat, switch it up.

 When it comes to lobster, I buy frozen lobster tails, let them thaw then remove the meat from the shells.
 The easiest way to do that is to use a sharp pair of kitchen schears and cut right across the length of the outer shell, then flip the tail over and cut right through the thinner bottom of the lobster tail.
 Pull the two halves apart and pull out the meat.
 You will use the shells to make the stock.
 Take the meat and cut into spoon size chunks and put to the side.